 You can navigate through the site using your keyboard if you prefer this to using a mouse.
 The ‘tab’ key will move your cursor to each of the navigation options or links on the screen.
 Pressing 'Enter’ will select the link.
 The 'page up' and 'page down' keys on your keyboard will also move the page up or down.

 The website is designed so that people with sight difficulties may use screen readers to access the content and navigate the page.
 However, some areas, such as documents in Portable Document Format (PDFs) may not be suitable for screen readers.
-We are working towards more accessible PDFs but in the meantime, if you have any issues with a document, please contact us and we will provide it in a suitable format.
+We are working towards more accessible PDFs but in the meantime, if you have any issues with a document, please use talking browser option (which can read pdf documents from our site) or contact us and we will provide it in a suitable format.